Fântânele-Cogealac Wind Farm

 The Fântânele-Cogealac Wind Farm is the largest onshore wind farm in Romania and in Europe, with installed nameplate capacity of 600 MW from 240 General Electric 2.5xl wind turbines.
-The wind farm has been built for the ČEZ Group.
+The wind farm has been built for the Czech ČEZ Group.

 History

 The project was first envisioned by United States developer Continental Wind Partners, a renewable energy partnership backed by private equity fund Good Energies Investments with operations in several countries including Romania, Bulgaria, Poland, Australia and New Zealand.
 In 2008 Continental Wind Partners agreed to sell the 600 MW wind farm project to the Czech energy utility ČEZ Group.

 Planning permission was granted in 2007 and construction began in September 2008, with the first turbine being erected by August 2009.
 The first stage of the project, the Fântânele farm, was finished in December 2010 with the erection of 139 turbines.
 The second phase of the project involved the construction of another 101 wind turbines erected in Cogealac and has a nominal power output of 252.5 MW and was completed in November 2012.